Why does the Court hold personal information?

 Access to the Courts’ administrative documents

 Normally such a request will be handled under the Freedom of Information Act.
 If this applies and you need to make a request under it, the Court will tell you.
 This will involve you making a request in accordance with the Act that is sufficiently clear for the documents to which it refers to be identified.
-Fees may be applicable and if they are, we will tell you about them.
+Fees may be applicable and if they are, the Court will tell you about them.
 Your request will be considered along with any relevant grounds for exemption of the documents.
 If they relate to any other person, then that person will be asked for his or her views on your request and the Court will consider them.
-Note that the Act does not require the courts to create a new document in order to satisfy a request under the Act.
+Note that the Act does not require the Court to create a new document in order to satisfy a request under the Act.

 The FOI scheme does not apply to documents that are not of an administrative nature.
 It therefore does not apply to documents about the judicial process or to matters of judicial conduct.